Ventilation improvement testing in the métro system

 When and where will the next tests take place?

-The next tests will occur during the night of August 16 to 17 between the following stations:
+The next tests will occur during the night of October 10 to 11 and October 24 to 25 between the following stations:

 Questions and answers

 You might hear a low humming noise, if your home is located near one of the ventilation stations.